ibm-cloud-docs/openshift/openshift_users.md

 ### Accessing a different classic infrastructure account
 {: #credentials}

 Instead of using the default linked IBM Cloud infrastructure account to order infrastructure for clusters within a region, you might want to use a different IBM Cloud infrastructure account that you already have.
-You can link this infrastructure account to your {{site.data.keyword.cloud_notm}} account by using the [`ibmcloud oc credential-set`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_credentials_set) command.
+You can link this infrastructure account to your {{site.data.keyword.cloud_notm}} account by using the [`ibmcloud oc credential set`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_credentials_set) command.
 The IBM Cloud infrastructure credentials are used instead of the default Pay-As-You-Go account's credentials that are stored for the region.
 {: shortdesc}

-The IBM Cloud infrastructure credentials set by the `ibmcloud oc credential-set` command persist after your session ends.
-If you remove IBM Cloud infrastructure credentials that were manually set with the [`ibmcloud oc credential-unset --region <region>`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_credentials_unset) command, the default Pay-As-You-Go account credentials are used.
+The IBM Cloud infrastructure credentials set by the `ibmcloud oc credential set` command persist after your session ends.
+If you remove IBM Cloud infrastructure credentials that were manually set with the [`ibmcloud oc credential unset --region <region>`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_credentials_unset) command, the default Pay-As-You-Go account credentials are used.
 However, this change in infrastructure account credentials might cause [orphaned clusters](/docs/containers?topic=containers-cs_troubleshoot_clusters#orphaned).
 {: important}

 **Before you begin**: